 What is a low-histamine diet?

-Histamine is not just about allergy.
-Nutritionist Kerry Torrens explores what histamine is, why it’s important for health, and what problems may arise if you have too much of it.
+Registered nutritionist, Kerry Torrens explores what histamine is, why it’s important for health, and what problems may arise if you have too much of it

 What is histamine?

 Most of us think of histamine as the immune chemical associated with allergy, but it has lots of other important functions in the body too, including communicating with the brain, triggering the release of stomach acid, and dilating blood vessels to lower blood pressure.

 Discover our full range of health benefit guides and read more about popular diets.
 Looking for some more allergy advice?
 Check out our 10 foods to support your seasonal allergies and 10 natural approaches to help you through allergy season.

 Why is histamine important?

 We all need histamine, especially when we graze a knee or suffer a bee sting.
 That’s because histamine initiates the immune response that helps deal with injuries and fight infection.

 Histamine is found throughout the body, but is mainly stored in special immune cells, called mast cells and basophils.
 It performs its role by attaching to receptors at key sites throughout the body.

 Histamine can be a problem when levels get too high or we can’t break it down properly, at this point it can start to affect our normal bodily functions.
 This may lead to allergy-like symptoms, including itching, sneezing, headaches, joint pain, irritable bowel and nausea.
 You may not experience all of these symptoms all of the time, but as histamine accumulates its likely you’ll find your symptoms worsen.

 Sadly, the condition which is often referred to as 'histamine intolerance' has a number of underlying mechanisms, and there is no reliable test to confirm a diagnosis.